Faith1406/blog/README.md

 # Welcome to My Bloging space

-This is where i would try to post my whole week's experience with different projects that I am working on and many things I failed to make and learn.
+This is where I would try to post my whole week's experience with different projects that I am working on and many things I failed to make and learn.

-This will not be a profecssional senior developer blog, that's why i choose github as the posting platform, by no means I am saying that github is an unprofessional or bad place to post a blog or any article, but I am saying that people might not even know about these post.
+This will not be a profecssional senior developer blog, that's why I choose github as the posting platform, by no means I am saying that github is an unprofessional or bad place to post a blog or any article, but I am saying that people might not even know about these post.

 I will try to post in every week and also update this Readme.md file.